 Of the three chapters in the book of Habakkuk, the first two are a dialogue between God and the prophet.
 The main message is “the just shall live by his faith.”
-Habakkuk foresaw the disaster that Babylon was soon to bring upon Judah because of their sins, a disaster that would lead to their captivity.
-Although Habakkuk alerted his nation of this disaster and also predicted the divine judgment upon idolatrous Babylon, the people of Judah didn’t heed his warnings.
+The prophet foresaw the disaster that Babylon was soon to bring upon Judah because of their sins, a disaster that would lead to their captivity.
+Although he alerted his nation of this disaster and also predicted the divine judgment upon idolatrous Babylon, the people of Judah didn’t heed his warnings.

 Habakkuk wondered about the final consequence of Judah’s afflictions and why their enemies seemed successful and rich though they are wicked.
-So, the Lord responds again to his questionings and reveals that the punishment of the nation of Judah is for their eternal good, while the earthly success of their wicked enemies will fade away (ch.
+So, the Lord responded again to his questionings and revealed that the punishment of the nation of Judah is for their eternal good, while the earthly success of their wicked enemies will fade away (ch.
 3).

-Realizing that he had questioned divine wisdom one-too-many times, Habakkuk repents and he asks that divine justice will be mingled with mercy (ch.
+Realizing that he had questioned divine wisdom one-too-many times, Habakkuk repented and he asked that divine justice will be mingled with mercy (ch.
 3:1, 2).
-God answers this prayer by revealing His glorious work for the salvation of His faithful ones and for the overthrow of their foes (vs. 3–16).
-Habakkuk ends his book with an affirmation of his confidence in the wisdom and final victory of God (vs. 17–19).
+God answered this prayer by revealing His glorious work for the salvation of His faithful ones and for the overthrow of their foes (vs. 3–16).
+Habakkuk ended his book with an affirmation of his confidence in the wisdom and final victory of God (vs. 17–19).

 Check out our Bible Answers page for more information on a variety of topics.